dotlang/language/doc/Enhancements.md

 N - can we enhance the language to support automatic and transparent parallelization?

-Y - add `val` so variables declared with val cannot be re-assigned.
+N - add `val` so variables declared with val cannot be re-assigned.
 `val x: int[] = {1,1,1}; //ok`
 `x=[1,2,3]; //wrong`
 every data is either function input or local variable.